pfapi/pfapi/README.md

 <img alt="preview permission" src="https://github.com/pfapi/pfapi/blob/main/images/screen-shot3.png" />

-3) **ss_rand=1** make pfapi not to use cache for data.
+3) **ss_rand=1** makes pfapi not to use cache for data.
 It gets data directly from data source and not save the result to cache.

 4) **groupBy** is supported.
 For example: